-Alternatively known as bloatware and junkware, crapware is software pre-installed with OEM computers or smartphones with no advantage because it's a trial version or expires after a few days.
+Alternatively known as bloatware and junkware, crapware is software pre-installed with OEM (original equipment manufacturer) computers or smartphones with no advantage because it's a trial version or expires after a few days.
 Computer manufacturers often include this software in exchange for special deals with the publishers, often helping to reduce the overall cost of the computer for the consumer.

 Why is bloatware bad?

 Any software installed on your computer, including bloatware, takes up additional space preventing you from having available space for programs you want installed.
-In addition, if that bloatware is loading each time you boot the computer, even when not needed, it takes up system resources.
+In addition, if that bloatware is loading each time you boot the computer, even when unnecessary, it takes up system resources.
 Finally, bloatware can cause problems with other programs and hardware, making your computer less reliable and potentially adding frustration while working on the computer.

 If bloatware is so bad, why is it installed?